DarrenRM/noita-helper/data/context.md

    - Hint to find next step: Second bone obtained.
 Perhaps bone and strings together create something neither could alone.

 9. **Transport Both Items to Anvil and Place Them**
-    - Location: Anvil in Hiisi Base (1537, 6045) [See: Structures → Anvil]
-    - Difficulty: Medium
+    - Location: Anvil in Hiisi Base (1537, 6045)    - Difficulty: Medium
     - Prerequisites: Must have Hauen Leukaluu and Kantele
     - Notes: Both items needed for combination.
 Creates Kantele Hauen Leukaluusta wand containing Sea of Swamp spell. **WARNING:** All spells on both wands are lost during combination
     - Reward: Sea of Swamp spell (in the created wand, permanent unlock)
     - Hint to find next step: The sea waits in your hand.
 Below, where wizards gather, a master dwells.
 Perhaps he needs to hear the song.

 10. **Transport to Master of Masters and Use Sea of Swamp to Drown Him**
-    - Location: Master of Masters (12573, 15178) - Wizards' Den area [See: Bosses → Mestarien mestari] [See: Biomes → Wizards' Den]
-    - Difficulty: Very High - Extremely dangerous area, Master of Masters is powerful boss
+    - Location: Master of Masters (12573, 15178) - Wizards' Den area    - Difficulty: Very High - Extremely dangerous area, Master of Masters is powerful boss
     - Prerequisites: Must have Sea of Swamp spell
     - Notes: Wizards' Den contains powerful enemies.
 Cast Sea of Swamp to create swamp, drown the Master of Masters.
 Method popularized by Twitch streamer LetsSufferTogether
     - Hint to find next step: When the master falls, something changes.
 Perhaps wands remember who commands them.

 11. **Defeat Master of Masters**
-    - Location: Master of Masters (12573, 15178) [See: Bosses → Mestarien mestari]
-    - Difficulty: Very High
+    - Location: Master of Masters (12573, 15178)    - Difficulty: Very High
     - Prerequisites: Must have drowned Master of Masters
     - Notes: Upon death, drops and unlocks Wand Homing spell permanently
     - Reward: Wand Homing spell (permanent unlock)